AucaCoyan/blog/src/content/blog/goal.md

 Here below you will find what you will read here:

-## first and foremost, to have my notes uploaded to the web.
+## first and foremost, to have my notes uploaded to the web

 I take notes on the courses, StackOverflow searches, tips I see in TikTok, shorts of YouTube, and simple good ideas I find in general.